Emergency services

 Always respect religious and cultural sensitivities, rules and customs.

-Don't eat, drink or smoke in public between sunrise and sunset during Ramadan.
+It is illegal to eat, drink or smoke in public between sunrise and sunset during Ramadan.
 Authorities can detain and even deport you for doing so.

 Saudi Arabia has strict codes of behaviour.
+You can be fined for violating Saudi Arabia's Public Decency Regulations.

 Get advice on what is acceptable clothing before you arrive.